 GCash has certainly utilized different ways to leverage technology to make payments and money movements easier for everyone.
-Setting up your own partner outlet is included.
-Now you don’t even need to go to any office to set up your new account.
+Setting up your own partner outlet is one of these.
+Now you don’t even need to go outside to set up your new account.
 You just need your GCash app to start.

 What is a GCash Pera Outlet?

 However, having official accreditation means more protection for GCash users and more earnings for sari-sari stores.
-This is because official partner outlets won’t charge extra fees and merchants would also be able to earn commissions from doing certain transactions for the users.
-Additionally, it enables merchants to provide value-added services that only partner outlets can do (ex., GCash Padala).
+This is because official partner outlets don’t charge extra fees, and merchants would also be able to earn commissions from certain transactions coursed through them.
+Additionally, it can enable merchants to provide value-added services that only partner outlets can do (ex., GCash Padala).

 What benefits would I get if I set up my own partner outlet?

 - You get 0.5% of any cash-in, cash-out, and padala transaction.